Saul James

 Saul's music is highly melodic in style, often housed in dark, complex and emotive backdrops.
 Connecting to his interest in psychology and human emotions, he revels in digging into the emotional journey of on-screen characters and locating their unique musical story.

-Over the years, Saul also taught himself screenwriting and is currently working on a second commissioned feature film script, with a few spec scripts in the pipeline, including feature films and a TV Series.
+Over the years, Saul also taught himself screenwriting and is currently working on commissioned scripts, with a few spec scripts in the pipeline, including feature films and a TV Series.

 Scoring To Screen